lfir/http-validator/README.md

 - Header values in the XML can contain unescaped spaces (i.e. for User-Agent).
-- When run schedule is updated from the API WebApplicationContext is restarted automatically to begin using it (PID remains the same).
+- When run schedule is updated from the API WebApplicationContext is restarted automatically to begin using it (PID remains the same, beans & variables are re-initialized).

 Next steps:

 - API docs
 - Sending POST requests
-- API auth